ImanNazirah/demo-struts1/README.md

 ## Overview

 This is a simple web application built using Struts 1 for the presentation layer and Hibernate for data persistence.
-The application demonstrates basic CRUD (Create, Read, Update, Delete) operations on a `Spotify` entity.
+The application demonstrates basic CRUD (Create, Read, Update, Delete) operations.

 ## Features

-- **Create:** Add a new data to the database.
-- **Read:** View details of all data.
-- **Update:** Modify details of an existing data.
-- **Delete:** Remove a data from the database.
+- **CRUD Operations with Struts1:** Implemented full Create, Read, Update, and Delete (CRUD) operations using Struts1 framework to manage data flow and user interaction seamlessly.
+- **Reusable Components with Tiles:** Utilized Apache Tiles for efficient layout management, allowing for reusable templates and consistent page structure across the application.
+- **Authentication:** Implemented user authentication mechanisms to secure the application, ensuring only authorized users can access certain functionalities.

 ## Technologies Used